Today, on June 22. 2026, Sir Keir Starmer announced his resignation as leader of the Labour Party and Prime Minister of the United Kingdom.

 Over the same period, total Local Government procurement spending across the UK increased by more than 60% - or 25% in real terms.

 At first glance, this suggests GMCA’s private sector procurement spend has fallen behind the wider Local Government market.
 But this comparison misses a major feature of Burnham’s tenure: the growing role of intra-public-sector transfers.
-Once invoices between public authorities are included, GMCA’s apparent underspend disappears.
+Once invoices between public authorities have been included, GMCA’s apparent underspend disappears.

 The clearest example of this phenomenon is in transport.

-Burnham’s flagship Bee Network agenda has seen GMCA channel more funding through Transport for Greater Manchester (TfGM), which then procures from private operators and suppliers.
+Burnham’s flagship Bee Network, which was launched in 2023, saw GMCA channel increased funding through Transport for Greater Manchester (TfGM), which then procured from private operators and suppliers.
 In other words, private sector opportunities have moved downstream.

 💡 The Key Takeaway: Selling into Greater Manchester increasingly means targeting multiple buyers.
 That means building relationships with key stakeholders, tracking frameworks, and monitoring early buying signals across GCMA, FtGM, TMFRS, and more.